Carey joined Precision Nutrition Coaching for one reason only — to win the $10,000.00 prize.

 “Peak Week” is the week of final preparations leading up to the photo shoot at the end of the program.
-The Lean Eaters experiment with a host of unique strategies to help them look their best for their shoot.
+Client experiment with a host of unique strategies to help them look their best for their shoot.
 It’s an intense week that’s worthwhile, though not necessarily fun.

 Except for Carey, it seems.

 “I loved doing all that hardcore stuff,” she says.